 RPS Qualified Person Eligibility Panel of Assessors

-The RPS Assessors also collaborate with the Royal Pharmaceutical Society to raise awareness on the issues relating to the QP role and in providing support for QPs, for example, via a Qualified Persons virtual network and via the RPS Professional Support Service.
+The Assessor's role includes the review of initial written assessments, preparing for interviews and interviewing candidates.
+The interview panel for each assessment normally involves an assessor from each of the professional bodies (three Assessors).
+The RPS Assessors also collaborate with the Royal Pharmaceutical Society to raise awareness on the issues relating to the QP role and in providing support for QPs.

 Further details on the role are included in the RPS QP Eligibility Panel of Assessors - Role and Specification.